 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to find that the water hasn’t been draining it, you’re aware of how annoying it is.
-It’s not just slowing the morning routine, it also makes it harder to clean up after having finished.
-Although chemical drain cleaners are sometimes effective, they may also damage your pipes and cause harm to the environment.
-The positive side lies in the plenty of natural ways to unblock the shower drain, without the need for harsh chemical solutions.
+If you’ve ever had the misfortune of taking a shower only to realize that the water hasn’t been draining then you’ll be aware of how frustrating it can be.
+This not only slows down your morning routine, however, it can be difficult to clean when you’re done.
+Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and cause harm to the environment.
+The good news is there’s plenty of methods that are natural to unblock a shower drain without resorting to harsh chemical solutions.

 Key Takeaways

-- Chemical drain cleaners can damage pipes and the environment.
+- Chemical drain cleaners could harm pipes and the environment.

-- There are a variety of natural ways to clear a shower drain, such as using baking soda, vinegar and a wire hanger or a wet/dry vacuum.
+- There are several natural methods to unblock the drain of a shower, such as using baking soda and vinegar or a wire hanger or a dry/wet vacuum.

-- Use baking soda and vinegar method, gather supplies, remove drain cover and garbage, pour baking soda and vinegar.
-Wait for 30 minutes, then flush with boiling water.
+- To use baking soda with vinegar: collect items, clean the drain cover and other obstructions, and pour baking soda and vinegar.
+Wait for 30 minutes then flush with boiling water.

-- To use wire hanger method: straighten out wire hanger and leave the other end as it was, create a hook at the end and insert it down the drain, and then use it to pull hair and other debris out.
+- For wire hanger methods use a straight wire hanger, leaving one end in its original shape Create a hook at the end, then insert it into the drain, and then use it to pull hair and debris out.

-- Method for wet/dry vacuums Set the vacuum in "wet" mode, cover overflow drains with cloth or tape, connect the hose to create an airtight seal.
-Turn to the mode for three minutes.
+- To use wet/dry vacuum method switch the vacuum to "wet" mode then cover the drains of overflow by a cloth or tape, join the hose and create an airtight seal.
+Turn off the vacuum after 3 minutes.

-- Avoid future blockages by using hair strainers in your shower, running hot water following each use and avoiding the practice of pouring grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower, and running hot water after each use, and not using grease to clean your drains.

 To begin to begin, collect the following items: